-The George Padmore Institute’s 2024 Artist in Residence, Dominique Le Gendre, will be holding a workshop at the Cultural Education Summit on 7 November 2025.
-A free annual event organised by Haringey Creates, the summit offers a range of performances, workshops and talks on this year's theme of the power of arts and culture to transform lives.
+The George Padmore Institute’s 2024 Artist in Residence, Dominique Le Gendre, held a workshop at the Cultural Education Summit on 7 November 2025.
+A free annual event organised by Haringey Creates, the summit offered a range of performances, workshops and talks on the theme of the power of arts and culture to transform lives.

 Event: Cultural Education Summit 2025